duhon/magento-docker/README.md

  - RUN `bash ./reinstall` - install/reinstall Magento with repositories provided in INSTALLED_REPOS (see .env)

 #### mutagen based installation
 This approach will use mutagen service to share code between the host and guest.
+Before run, set `MUTAGEN_INSTALLATION=YES` in .env

 4. RUN `mutagen project start`